zem-aleks/shortify-url/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/links](http://localhost:3000/api/links).
+This endpoint can be edited in `pages/api/links.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Architecture

+- The app is based on NextJS framework
+- API endpoints are served with the NextJS framework as well
+- Material UI is used for styling the app
+- MongoDB is used as a DB (Mongoose can be added, if a project grows)

-## Learn More
+## Folders structure

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- components - contains all UI components and hooks
+- components/api - contains FE functions to request API endpoints
+- database - contains DB configuration (mongodb)
+- models - type definitions of main project models
+- pages - contains pages
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- pages/api - contains endpoints

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- services - contains files that query DB (CRUD operations)
+- styles folder contains main styles and material design settings

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The app is deployed by [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.